-During fiscal year 2018, the District spent \$1,632,226 in Title I program funds.
-The objective of the Title I program is to improve the teaching and learning of children who are at risk of not meeting state academic standards and who reside in areas with high concentrations of children from low-income families.
+The objective of the Title I program is to improve the teaching and learning of children who are at risk of not meeting state academic standards and who reside in areas with high concentrations of low-income families.
+In fiscal year 2018, the District received \$598,377 in federal funding through its Title I program.
+Of this amount, \$389,951 was spent on salaries and benefits.

-Federal regulations require recipients of federal awards to establish and follow internal controls to ensure compliance with program requirements.
-These controls include understanding grant requirements and monitoring the effectiveness of established controls.
+Federal regulations require recipients to establish and follow internal controls to ensure compliance with program requirements.
+These controls include understanding grant requirements and monitoring the effectiveness of program controls.